Find out more about different types of early or primary breast cancer.

 Types of breast cancer

-Breast cancer that is found only in the breast (and sometimes neighbouring lymph nodes, such as those in the armpits) is known as primary, or early, breast cancer.
-There are many types of primary breast cancer.
+Breast cancer is the name given to any cancer that starts in the breast tissue.
+Breast cancer that is found only in the breast (and possibly armpit lymph nodes) is known as early, or primary, breast cancer.
+There are many types of early breast cancer.

 Non-invasive breast cancer